Skip to main content

 In the US, getting dutasteride for AGA means a physician willing to prescribe off-label.
 Most dermatologists will do it for second-line or escalation cases; few will do it as first-line in someone who hasn’t tried finasteride first.
 Telehealth services vary — Hims and Roman generally don’t prescribe dutasteride for AGA; hair-focused services like Happy Head and XYON sometimes do.

-The Korean and Japanese approvals are based on the Gubelin Harcha data and subsequent local trials (Tsunemi 2016 for Japan; Eun 2010 for Korea).
+The Korean and Japanese approvals rest on dedicated regional trials — Eun 2010 for Korea, Tsunemi 2016 for Japan — alongside the broader dutasteride evidence base.
 It’s not that the data is weaker outside Asia — it’s that GlaxoSmithKline never filed for the AGA indication in the US/EU.
 Likely commercial reasoning, given the finasteride generic landscape.

 Side effects — same family, different timing